 Chapter 1: Introduction

 The Australian Public Service (APS) Remuneration Report provides an annual snapshot of remuneration across the APS.
-The purpose of the report is to document remuneration trends based on data collected from APS agencies as at 31 December 2018.
-This report is available in HTML and PDF versions and can be downloaded from the APSC website.
+The purpose of the report is to document remuneration trends based on data collected from APS agencies as at 31 December 2019.
+This report is available in HTML and PDF versions and can be downloaded from the Australian Public Service Commission’s (APSC) website at: www.apsc.gov.au/remuneration-reports

 Inclusions and exclusions

-This report covers employees engaged under the Public Service Act 1999, including Graduate-level APS.
+This report covers employees engaged under the Public Service Act 1999, including Graduate employees.

 Casual employees, locally-engaged staff, employees on leave without pay, and those classified as Trainees or Cadets are excluded.
 Agency Heads and public office holders are also excluded as their remuneration is set by the Remuneration Tribunal.